richapandey118/Superstore-Sales-Performance-Dashboard/README.md

-# Superstore-Sales-Performance-Dashboard
-##Overview
-This project leverages IBM Cognos Analytics to transform raw data into actionable business intelligence.
-By utilizing advanced reporting and interactive dashboards, the project identifies key trends, optimizes data exploration, and provides a clear narrative for stakeholders.

-##Objectives
-Data Modeling: Create a robust data module to ensure accurate reporting.
-Interactive Visualization: Design intuitive dashboards for real-time data exploration.
-Business Insights: Extract high-impact findings to support data-driven decision-making.
-Technical Mastery: Demonstrate proficiency in IBM Cognos tools, including calculations, filters, and conditional formatting.
-Dataset Profile
-Name: Superstore Sale Dataset
-Source: Kaggle
-Format: CSV
-Dimensions: 18 columns * 9800 rows
-Domain: Retail
-Description: This dataset tracks sales performance across products, order time and order id.
-Key Insights
-Trend 1: Technology category generates the highest sales compared to Furniture and Office Supplies.
-Anomaly 2: An anomaly is observed in the sales trend where certain dates show unusually high sales compared to the overall pattern.
-These spikes indicate irregular purchasing behavior, possibly due to seasonal demand, promotional offers, or bulk orders..
-Prediction 3:
-1. Sales are expected to grow gradually over time with occasional spikes during peak demand periods.

-2. The Technology category is predicted to remain the top-performing category due to consistent high demand.

-3. The Consumer segment is likely to continue contributing the largest share of total sales.

-4. Seasonal trends indicate that sales may increase during specific periods influenced by promotions and customer demand.
-##Conclusion
-This project demonstrates the transition from raw data to business value.
-Through the use of IBM Cognos, I have created a scalable reporting framework that allows users to not only see what happened but understand why it happened through interactive storytelling.
+# 📊 Superstore Sales Performance Dashboard

+## 🔷 Overview
+This project uses IBM Cognos Analytics to transform raw retail data into meaningful insights through interactive dashboards and reports.
+The goal is to analyze sales performance, identify trends, and support data-driven decision-making.

+---

+## 🎯 Objectives
+- **Data Modeling:** Build a structured data module for accurate analysis
+- **Interactive Visualization:** Create dashboards for easy data exploration
+- **Business Insights:** Identify key patterns and trends in sales data
+- **Technical Skills:** Apply filters, aggregations, and visualization techniques in Cognos

+---

+## 📁 Dataset Profile
+- **Name:** Superstore Sales Dataset
+- **Source:** Kaggle
+- **Format:** CSV
+- **Size:** 9800 rows × 18 columns
+- **Domain:** Retail

+**Description:**
+The dataset contains information about orders, customers, products, sales, and regions, helping in analyzing overall business performance.

+---

+## 📊 Dashboard Features
+- Sales by Category
+- Sales by Sub-Category
+- Sales Trend (Time-based Analysis)
+- Customer Segment Distribution

+---

+## 🔍 Key Insights

+### 📈 Trend Analysis
+- The **Technology category** generates the highest sales compared to Furniture and Office Supplies.

+### 🚨 Anomaly Detection
+- Sudden spikes in sales are observed on certain dates, indicating irregular purchasing behavior possibly due to seasonal demand, promotions, or bulk orders.

+### 🔮 Predictions
+- Sales are expected to grow gradually with periodic spikes during peak demand periods.
+- The Technology category is likely to remain the top-performing segment.
+- The Consumer segment will continue to contribute the highest share of sales.
+- Seasonal patterns suggest increased sales during promotional periods.

+---

+## 🧾 Conclusion
+This project demonstrates how raw data can be converted into valuable business insights using IBM Cognos Analytics.
+The dashboard enables users to understand sales performance, identify trends, and make informed decisions through interactive visualizations.

+---

+## 🛠 Tools Used
+- IBM Cognos Analytics
+- Microsoft Excel / CSV Dataset
+- GitHub (for project submission)

+---

+## 📌 Author
+**Richa Pandey**